PollexProjects/RevolutAPI/README.md

     // A payment is not executed on creation payment.execute()
         .then(transaction => {
-            // executing returns a promise resolving in the created transaction
+            // Executing a payment will result in an identified transaction });
-            // ...
-        });
 ```